willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Some analyses infer performance from a single proxy, such as radial growth [e.g. @McGill2012;@bohner2020].
 Even when demographic rates are combined within population models, key components such as recruitment are often excluded due to data limitations [@Kunstler2021;@LeSquin2021].
 Furthermore, density-dependence is sometimes ignored altogether [@Csergo2017; @Ohse2023], and when included, studies rarely distinguish between conspecific and heterospecific competition [@bohner2020;@LeSquin2021].
-Finally, despite increasing recognition of the importance of propagating model and data uncertainty [@MilnerGulland2017a;@malchow2024calibration], most studies evaluate performance under average environmental conditions and rely on pointwise estimates, thereby overlooking the substantial variability inherent to demographic processes.
+Finally, despite increasing recognition of the importance of propagating model and data uncertainty [@MilnerGulland2017a;@malchow2024calibration], most studies evaluate performance under average environmental conditions and rely on pointwise estimates, missing the substantial variability inherent to demographic processes.

 Rather than asking whether demographic performance correlates with species distributions, a more fruitful question may be how climate and competition jointly shape demographic performance.
-Despite substantial progress, we still lack a comprehensive partitioning of the sensitivity of forest dynamics to local and regional drivers [@Ohse2023].
+Despite substantial progress, we still lack a full partitioning of the sensitivity of forest dynamics to local and regional drivers [@Ohse2023].
 For instance, @Clark2011 found that annual growth was more sensitive to competition, whereas fecundity responded more strongly to climate.
 In contrast, @CopenhaverParry2016 reported growth to be more sensitive to climate than to competition.
 Although these studies provide important insights into how forest trees may respond to climate change and management, they focus on individual demographic components rather than their integrated effects on population growth.
-This limitation is particularly important if sensitivity to climate and competition varies across life-history stages [@Russell2012;@Ettinger2013].
+The distinction matters if sensitivity to climate and competition varies across life-history stages [@Russell2012;@Ettinger2013].
-Moreover, the sensitivity of $\lambda$ to climate and competition may depend on a species' position within its range.
+The sensitivity of $\lambda$ to climate and competition may also depend on a species' position within its range.
 For instance, climate may exert stronger control under abiotic stress, whereas competition may dominate under more benign conditions [@Louthan2015].
-Nevertheless, such range-dependent evaluations of demographic sensitivity remain largely unexplored for forest trees [@Ohse2023].
+Yet such range-dependent evaluations of demographic sensitivity remain largely unexplored for forest trees [@Ohse2023].

 Here, we evaluate how climate and competition jointly shape the demography and population growth rate of the 31 most abundant forest tree species across eastern North America (Figure @fig:concept_fig).
-Leveraging the full latitudinal extent of forest inventories (26–53°) across the United States and Canada, we capture the broad geographic ranges of these species.
+Using forest inventories spanning 26–53° latitude across the United States and Canada, we capture the broad geographic ranges of these species.
-We model growth, survival, and recruitment as functions of temperature, precipitation, and conspecific and heterospecific basal area (as proxies for competition) using Bayesian hierarchical models, allowing explicit representation of uncertainty.
+We model growth, survival, and recruitment as functions of temperature, precipitation, and conspecific and heterospecific basal area (as proxies for competition) using Bayesian hierarchical models, with explicit uncertainty propagation.
 We then integrate these climate- and competition-dependent vital rates into size-structured Integral Projection Models (IPMs) to estimate population growth rate ($\lambda$).

 Our primary goal is to quantify how sensitive $\lambda$ is to climate and competition across species' ranges.